A paradox from randomization-based causal inference: Discussion

-In a recent technical report, \citet{dasgupta::2012} called the interval $FI$ a ``fiducial interval'', and found some empirical evidence in $2^K$ factorial designs that the ``fiducial interval'' is wider than the Neymanian ``conservative'' confidence interval.
+\citet{dasgupta::2012} found some empirical evidence in factorial designs that the above interval is wider than the Neymanian confidence interval.
 Due to the duality between hypothesis testing and interval estimation, our results about hypothesis testing can partially explain the phenomenon about interval estimation in \citet{dasgupta::2012}.
+To avoid making assumptions such as constant causal effects in \eqref{eq::constantH0}, we restricted the theoretic discussion to only hypothesis testings.
+It is our future work to extend the theory to interval estimations.